trinsic-id/jpcs-spec/spec.md

 - Input **MUST NOT** contain `NaN` or `Infinity` literals
 - Input **MUST NOT** contain duplicate keys in any object element

-## Generation of Normalized Data
+## Generation of Canonical Data

 Normalized objects have the following properties:

 - Normalized JSON object **MUST** be of type "object"
 - All nodes in the original object **MUST** be represented with a single entry in the normalized map
 - The key of the normalized entry **MUST** be the JSON pointer [@!RFC6901] of the node in the original object
-- The value of the normalized entry **MUST** follow the normalization for each type as described in the sections below
+- The value of the normalized entry **MUST** follow the canonicalization for each type as described in the sections below
 - Normalized objects **MUST NOT** contain extra information or metadata

-### Normalization of Structured Data
+### Canonicalization of Structured Data

 Node elements of type "array" or "object" are normalized using their empty state.